-First, you need to break it down into a slightly smaller goal like opening your first B&B in a specific location or area within five years.
+First, with your goal setting techniques, you need to break it down into a slightly smaller goal, like opening your first B&B in a specific location or area within five years.

-Then break it down further from there.
+Then, break it down further from there.
 You could start by working at a local B&B and shadowing the owner for six months in order to learn the business.
-Followed by other smaller steps which build upon one another and ultimately end in you opening your first B&B in Ocala, FL within the five-year period.
+This is followed by other small steps that build upon one another and ultimately end in you opening your first B&B in Ocala, FL within the five-year period.

 If you don’t break down the large goal and make a plan, you can quickly become overwhelmed and discouraged.
-The dream will remain just a dream—unrealized, and slowly die.
+The dream will remain just a dream—unrealized.

-When setting goals (long or short), use the SMART framework2.
+When setting goals (long or short), use the SMART framework.
 This means that goals should be:

 You goal should be clearly stated in specific terms.
 This allows you to better plan and prioritize your time and resources.
 It also helps you remain focused and driven.